twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/1password-functions/onepassword.md

 *uuid* is passed to `op item get $UUID --format json` and the output from `op` is parsed as JSON.
 The output from `op` is cached so calling `onepassword` multiple times with the same *uuid* will only invoke `op` once.
-If the optional *vault-uuid* is supplied, it will be passed along to the `op item get` call, which can significantly improve performance.
-If the optional *account-name* is supplied, it will be passed along to the `op item get` call, which will help it look in the right account, in case you have multiple accounts (e.g., personal and work accounts).
+If the optional *vault* is supplied, it will be passed along to the `op item get` call, which can significantly improve performance.
+If the optional *account* is supplied, it will be passed along to the `op item get` call, which will help it look in the right account, in case you have multiple accounts (e.g., personal and work accounts).